‘Leaders have designed a core curriculum that allows staff to deliver bespoke learning to

 We are pleased to share the intent of our school curriculum.
 Our highly specialised approach and the content within each Key Stage of the curriculum does not only supports the development of subject knowledge, but also acts as a medium within cross-curricular skills are taught, practiced and mastered.
 Our curriculum also captures within ‘a moment in time’ as it is an organic document that can change in response to pupils’ needs and any opportunities that may present themselves.

-The pupils’ learning difficulties at Springhead School cover a wide range of needs, including severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
+Our curriculum at Springhead School is skill and context-based and encourages active engagement in learning.
+The curriculum focuses on developing the key skills of communication, cognition, independence, physical development and self-care, all transferrable skills that equip children and young people for life beyond school.
+The pupils’ learning difficulties at Springhead School cover a wide range of needs, including severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.

 Our three core curricula